hapostgres/pg_auto_failover/docs/ref/pg_autoctl_config_set.rst

 -----------

-This commands allows to set a pg_autoctl configuration setting to a new value, and then reload the running ``pg_autoctl`` service, if any.
+This commands allows to set a pg_autoctl configuration setting to a new value.
 Most settings are possible to change and can be reloaded online.

+Some of those commands can then be applied with a ``pg_autoctl reload`` command to an already running process.

 Settings
 --------